vercel/vercel/packages/sourcemapped/README.md

 ### `fileToSource(contents: string, sourceName: string, sourcePath?: string): Promise<Source>`

-This function takes a `source`, a `sourceName` and an optional `sourcePath` and returns a source map-aware `Source` object.
+This function takes a `content`, a `sourceName` and an optional `sourcePath` and returns a source map-aware `Source` object.
 It will first try to load `${sourcePath}.map`, and if it is missing, it will try to load a source map from the given `content`.

 ```ts
 import { sourcemapped, fileToSource } from 'sourcemapped';